irhndt/Biosphere3/README.md

 ### Objectives

 Biosphere3 aims to:
-1. Optimize architectures for general-purpose sovereign agents.
+1. Optimize architectures for general sovereign AI agents and explore multi-agent interaction protocols.
-2. Explore multi-agent collaboration, governance, and interaction protocols.
+2. Explore the coexistence of digital lifeforms and humans, simulating the evolution of societies and civilizations.
-3. Simulate the coexistence of humans and digital lifeforms, shaping the future of intelligent systems.
+3. Educate the public on intelligent agents and AI technology, enabling everyone to experience and understand cutting-edge AI advancements.

 ### Vision

-Our ultimate goal is to establish a **Digital Lifeform Protocol**, advancing digital sovereignty and laying the foundation for harmonious coexistence between humans and AI.
+Our ultimate goal is to establish a **Digital Lifeform**, advancing digital sovereignty and laying the foundation for harmonious coexistence between humans and AI.

 ---